JonathanWThom/agen/README.md

    - [x] It should not create the same alias for two different commands in the same session.
    - [x] It should not create aliases for very short commands.
+2. CLI should not duplicate aliases or commands that already exist on the system.
-2. CLI will let you see proposed aliases and accept/decline them interactively.
+3. CLI will let you see proposed aliases and accept/decline them interactively.
+Maybe auto should be the default?
    OR, in "auto mode", commands will be added automatically (as in 1).
-3. CLI should have helpful output for `-h/--help`.
+4. CLI should have helpful output for `-h/--help`.
-4. CLI will let you specify number of aliases you want to create.
+5. CLI will let you specify number of aliases you want to create.
-5. CLI will support any (or most common) shells, and will find history and rc file dynamically.
+6. CLI will support any (or most common) shells, and will find history and rc file dynamically.
-6. CLI will let you specific which history file to read form, and which file to output aliases to.
+7. CLI will let you specific which history file to read form, and which file to output aliases to.
-7. CLI will let you interactively modify proposed aliases.
+8. CLI will let you interactively modify proposed aliases.
-8. CLI will let you "ignore" commands you don't want to alias, forever.
+9. CLI will let you "ignore" commands you don't want to alias, forever.
-9. CLI will let you specify "meta" vs "full" commands.
+10. CLI will let you specify "meta" vs "full" commands.
   - Full command would be `git checkout branch-name`, meta command would be `git checkout`.